-Market outlook for cobalt and lithium
+Market outlook for cobalt

 - The impact of powertrain technology trends, specifically EV forecast risks including: global powertrain evolution and electrification, automaker announcements and implications for commodities, EU CO2 targets and opportunities for EVs, hybrid technology developments, China’s policies and the new energy vehicle (NEV) market, and US market risks.

 - Cobalt market: demand developments, battery cathode chemistries, substitution risks, supply and supply risks, politics and mining in the Democratic Republic of the Congo (DRC), global reserves and projects, and trade to China.

 - Producer economics of cobalt supply, including factors influencing cost inflation and exchange rate and volume impacts.

 - Macroeconomic developments on supply-demand fundamentals and technology (Global with emphasis on US, EU and China - the three largest EV markets).

 - Comments on the political and socio-economic risks impacting on primary supply from politically sensitive producing regions.